googleapis/google-cloud-ruby/KOKORO.md

   - The parent gem has been updated
   - Any of the child gems of the parent gem have been updated

-##### Presubmits

-- Run when a PR is opened, or when a commit is pushed to an open PR.
-They run unit tests only.

-- Runs tests for every sample where:
-  - The sample has been updated
-  - The parent gem has been updated
-  - Any of the child gems of the parent gem have been updated

-- Installs the gems locally if possible

 ##### Continuous

 - Run when a PR is merged to master.